spacesprotocol/fabric/README.md

 beam @onion TXT
 ```

+Space @now also has TXT records published.

 **Note**: `beam` will automatically connect to a locally run spaces node using its default port for `testnet4` to verify answers from the DHT.

 ## How to publish records for a Space?